hiteshpm/kyc/Readme.md

                   and upload data in bulk.

 2. QueryAllKyc:  IT will fetch all kyc data stored inside ledger
 3. QueryKyc:   query single record.
+4. requestLoan: it will create new loan request.